cataltas/LoopSoftware/README.md

-# LoopSoftware
+# Documentation Generator (Summer 2017)

- A tool written in JavaScript to generate the documentation of classes of the Loop software automatically from JavaScript objects to HTML pages.
+The JavaScript code present in this repository, docgenerator.js, was written by Camille Taltas, under the supervision of Loic Portales.
+It provides a tool, now in production, to automatically generate the documentation of the classes used in the Loop software.
+This tools reads in Javascript objects and produces HTML pages.
+In order to be more efficient, functions were written to run asynchronously.